-"During the fall and winter months too many fire deaths and fires are caused by faulty heating equipment or people using ill-advised methods to stay warm," Chaney said.
-"Two of the most important things for people to remember are to exercise good common sense in finding heat sources and to make sure the smoke alarms in their homes are functioning properly."
+"Too many Mississippi fire deaths and fires are caused by faulty heating equipment or people using ill-advised methods to stay warm and occur during the fall and winter months," Chaney said.
+"The most important things for people to remember are to exercise good common sense in finding heat sources and to make sure the smoke alarms in their homes are functioning properly."